February 15, 2021

 Total Time4 hours

-Preheat the oven to 400 degrees Fahrenheit.
-Line a baking tray with foil or parchment paper.
-Slice the top and bottom off of a medium butternut squash, then cut it in half length-wise.
+Preheat the oven to 400°F (205°C).
+Line a baking sheet with foil or parchment paper.
+Use a sharp knife to slice the top and bottom off of a medium butternut squash, then cut it in half length-wise.
 Use a spoon to scoop out the seeds.
 Brush the cut side of one half of the squash with olive oil, and sprinkle a bit of cinnamon on top.
-Place the squash cut-side-up on the lined baking tray.
+Place the squash cut-side-up on the lined baking sheet.

 Make a packet from aluminum foil and place the 4 garlic cloves inside.
-Drizzle with olive oil, close the packet, and place it on the tray with the butternut squash.
+Drizzle with olive oil, close the packet, and place it on the baking sheet with the butternut squash.

-Roast the squash and garlic at 400 degrees Fahrenheit for 40-50 minutes, until the squash is fork-tender.
+Roast the squash and garlic at 400°F (205°C) for 40-50 minutes, until the squash is fork-tender.
 Remove from the oven and allow the squash to cool about 30 minutes before continuing with the filling.

 While the squash is roasting, prepare the ravioli dough.
 In the bowl of a stand mixer using the paddle attachment, or in a medium mixing bowl, mix the flour and salt.
 Add in the water and olive oil and mix on a low speed (2-3) until combined.
 After the dough has just come together to form a rough ball, switch to the dough hook if using a stand mixer, and knead on medium-low speed (3-4) for about 5 minutes, until the dough is smooth.
 Alternately, knead the dough by hand until it’s smooth.
 Then, shape the dough into a ball and place it in a bowl and cover with a damp kitchen towel.
 Set aside to rest while you finish the filling.